We’ve all had those days.

 If you look at the way the most successful Buzzfeed quizzes are built, you’ll notice their creators start the quiz creation process from the results – not from the questions.

 This is because the results are the crucial element to getting your quizzes shared.
 In the image above, the result is Medieval Europe.
 Just leaving it at that wouldn’t produce the desired effect.
 You found out that you lived in Medieval Europe in your past life – so what?

 However, the result description is what gets the quiz takers hooked.
 Who wouldn’t want to share that they’re a chivalrous person, always looking for a sense of dignity for themselves and their family?
 This is especially important for quizzes such as Which Arbitrary Thing are You, where there is no logical relationship between the questions and results.

 If you’re reading this and thinking – there is huge potential in quizzes – we hear you!
 Quizzes are fun, easy to do and if you get creative with your results, people will share them.
 Speaking of results – how about a system that allows you to send results directly to the quiz takers’ inboxes?
 This way you will get one of the most precious assets in today’s business world – their email address.

-If you’re wondering whether it works - it absolutely does!
-In the course of the past 3 years, LeadQuizzes users have generated 3,628,334 leads (and counting) for over 10,000 of our users!
+If you’re wondering whether it works – it absolutely does!
+In the course of the past 3 years, LeadQuizzes users have generated 4.7M leads (and counting) for our 11,549+ users!